AARP Eye Center

 First, Social Security adjusts your earnings for historical changes in U.S. wages, takes your 35 best-paid years and produces what it calls your average indexed monthly earnings (AIME).
 Only income up to the maximum taxable earnings — the annually adjusted cap on how much of your earnings are subject to Social Security taxes — is counted.
 (The maximum taxable earnings in 2023 are $160,200.)

 Second, they apply a formula to that monthly average to determine your primary insurance amount (PIA) — the amount you’ll get each month from Social Security if you claim benefits at your full retirement age.
-That's 66 and 4 months for people born in 1956, gradually rising to 67 for people born in 1960 or later.
+That's 66 and 4 months for people born in 1956, and two months later for someone born in 1957.
+The age is gradually rising to 67 for people born in 1960 or later.

 The formula breaks down your average monthly wage into three parts.
 In 2023, it is: